mothur/mothur.github.io/_wiki/oligos_file.md

 The pcr.seqs command handles paired and single primers the same.
 The pcr.seqs command allows you to set individual diffs values for the forward and reverse primers.
 This is designed to allow for maximum flexibility in removing primers.
-Let\'s assume pdiffs=2, rdiffs=2, meaning allow 2 diffs in each primer.
+Let's assume pdiffs=2, rdiffs=2, meaning allow 2 diffs in each primer.

     forwardPrimer = 2 diffs, reversePrimer = 0 diffs -> primer will be successfully removed